 Bees must therefore use a variety of senses and skills to successfully locate flowers.

-Author of Solitary Bees, Ted Benton notes that little work has been specifically undertaken on solitary bees compared with honey bees and bumble bees, but he states that all evidence suggests broad similarities across all types of bees in their perceptual abilities and in the way they are used in foraging.
+Ted Benton, author of Solitary Bees, notes that little work has been undertaken on solitary bees compared with honey bees and bumble bees, but he states that all evidence suggests there are broad similarities across all types of bees in their perceptual abilities and in the way these abilities are used in foraging.

 In particular, Benton notes: